King's College London are seeking students of academic excellence to join our Health Faculties.

-Two 4 year fully-funded PhD positions are available to commence in October 2019, with successful candidates joining the MRC Doctoral Training Partnership.
-They will start their PhD project immediately in October 2019 and will participate in all other training and cohort activities of the MRC DTP.
+Five 4 year fully-funded PhD positions are available to commence in September 2020, with successful candidates joining the MRC Doctoral Training Partnership.
+They will start their PhD project immediately in September 2020 and will participate in all other training and cohort activities of the MRC DTP.

 The objective of our Doctoral Training Partnership (DTP) is to select motivated and curiosity-driven students and provide them with outstanding training, tailored flexibly to their individual needs and interests.
 We will equip them with the intellectual and technical skills that are needed for undertaking cutting-edge biomedical research and complement this with key transferable skills (including public engagement, business development and entrepreneurship) to ensure that they emerge as well-rounded scientists, prepared for their next career stage (whether in research or outside).
 Our excellent clinical setting will ensure all students benefit from an understanding of the context of medical research, helping develop scientists with a strong translational ethos.

 iCASE projects are a collaboration between an academic institution and a commercial or non-academic partner; offering a unique opportunity to receive high quality research training that bridges academic and industry partners.
-The MRC DTP are recruiting to four PhD projects tackling key strategic skills shortages:
+The MRC DTP are recruiting to five PhD projects tackling key strategic skills shortages:

 Each studentship is fully funded for 4 years, including tuition fees, a tax-free stipend of £19,785 (2020-2021 rate) and a generous annual allowance of £6,700 for research consumables and conference travel:

 Home, EU and international students are all eligible to apply, but places are limited for EU and international applicants.